Bylaws

 Article 10.
 Amendments

-These Bylaws may be amended by a two-thirds vote of the GFC present, provided that the proposed amendment is submitted in writing to all member of the Assembly at least thirty days prior to such a meeting.
-Amendments may be proposed by Council resolution or by two thirds majority.
+These Bylaws may be amended by a recommendation to the Dean of the GSBS, provided that the proposed amendment is submitted in writing to all members of the GFC at least thirty days prior to such a meeting.

-The provisions of this instrument shall become effective upon its adoption by the majority vote of the current Graduate Faculty.
+The provisions of this instrument shall become effective upon approval of the Dean.